orsonteodoro/oiledmachine-overlay/README.md

 *www-client/chromium - 32 bit only builds on a AMD64 machine.
 You can still build the 64 bit version.

 *net-libs/webkit-gtk - 32 bit only builds on a AMD64 machine.
 You can still build the 64 bit version.
 FTLJIT enabled webkit.
 FTLJIT is disabled on the main Gentoo overlay.
-(FTLJIT needs testing)
+(FTLJIT needs testing).
+Support for GTK3 smooth scrolling.

 *www-client/surf - WebkitGTK browser with built in Ad-blocking support even in SSL.
 Fixes to support for Facebook.